 References, citations and bibliography

-Review of Financial Studies requires Harvard style of referencing as it is developed and published by UK Ruskin University.
+The Journal of Financial Studies imposes on the format of references, citations and bibliography the Harvard style as it is developed and published by Anglia Ruskin University.

-The authors must carefully follow the guide that can be consulted online here.
+The authors must follow in detail the guide which can be consulted online here.

-Highlights for the correct development of the articles may be found here.
+Guidelines for the correct elaboration of articles can be found here.

-The logical link between the title of the article, summary, keywords, content and conclusions must be followed with consistency.
+The logical link between the article title, abstract, keywords, content and conclusions must be consistently followed.

 Articles that do not meet all the requirements of this guide will not be accepted for publication.

-Only the papers accepted by the Scientific Council will be published.
+Only papers accepted by the Scientific Council will be published.

-The paper submitted for review in order to be published in the Review of Financial Studies will be accompanied by a declaration on its own responsibility regarding the originality of the article’s content fulfill and signed by the authors.
+The paper submitted for review for publication in the Journal of Financial Studies shall be accompanied by the statement of own responsibility regarding the originality of the content of the article, completed and signed by the authors.